 There are two particular companies in the WordPress ecosystem who I really admire:

 BlogVault: I have known Akshat, BlogVault CEO, for more than five years and he has genuine interest in what he is doing.
 Because of this, his business has the same core values as ours.
 They are transparent, honest, give the best they can and obviously, have a great product.

-What can we expect from WP Security Audit Log in the upcoming months and years?
+What can we expect from WP Activity Log in the upcoming months and years?

 An even better WordPress activity log plugin!
 It sounds cheesy, but it is true.
 Our main focus is to continuously improve the plugin.
 We have been doing this for more than five years.
 We have learnt a lot about the plugin and the market and now we are at a stage where we have taken care of the basics, and are ready to progress to the next stage.
 As in we are over the common issues new plugin have such as performance, product design and similar issues.

 Thank you, Robert, for taking the time to answer these questions.
-Congratulations on what you have built so far with WP Security Audit Log, and we look forward to seeing it grow even further in the coming years.
+Congratulations on what you have built so far with WP Activity Log, and we look forward to seeing it grow even further in the coming years.

-If you’d like to get in touch with Robert, leave a comment below or visit the WP Security Audit Log website.
+If you’d like to get in touch with Robert, leave a comment below or visit the WP Activity Log website.